-State 4 Repeated fire
+State 3 Repeat fire

-This state develops when the fire return interval is 5 to 20 years.
-This state has been significantly altered from the natural range of variability found in States 1 through 3.
-Blackbrush and Joshua tree have been lost, and big galleta, non-native annual grasses, native sub-shrubs, and short-lived shrubs dominate the community.
+This state develops when the fire return interval is less than 20 years.
+This state has been significantly altered from the natural range of variability found in States 1 and 2.
+Creosote bush and Joshua tree are lost, and big galleta, non-native annual grasses, native sub-shrubs, and short-lived shrubs dominate the community.
 Annual grasses and forbs are abundant immediately post-fire, with dominance by big galleta, subshrubs and short-lived perennials several years post-fire.